bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:56:27

-Johnny.
-Yeah.
-BTC Totoro.
+Yeah, BTC Totoro.
-I'd love to hear a bit about what like a day or a week in trenches working on Bitcoin Core is like day in day out.
+I'd love to hear a bit about what a day or a week in the trenches working on Bitcoin Core is like day in and day out.
 Does the job feel isolating and alone or is it the opposite where it's lots of people willing to help and find issues?
-Well the two of you there called on it so go for it.
+Well, the two of you there called on it so go for it.

 Sjors Provoost: 01:56:54

-It's basically like any job where you're working from home except you don't have direct colleagues in the same way you don't have a boss that's screaming at you, and so you have no idea what you should be working on?
+It's basically like any job where you're working from home except you don't have direct colleagues in the same way you don't have a boss who's screaming at you, and so you have no idea what you should be working on.
 No, it's not, I don't know, it's not always easy.

 James O'Beirne: 01:57:10

-No, I find it exceptionally difficult at points, especially if you're kind of in the middle of working on something that's not, you know, getting a lot of review or you're unsure about how to proceed on something or, you know, you're kind of you spend a lot of time trying to figure out what's worth working on.
+No, I find it exceptionally difficult at points, especially if you're kind of in the middle of working on something that's not, you know, getting a lot of reviews or you're unsure about how to proceed on something or, you know, you're kind of you spend a lot of time trying to figure out what's worth working on.
 And the other thing is you spend a lot of time doing code review because code review is one of the most valuable things in Bitcoin.
-Sjors is really, really good at doing review and testing.
+Sjors is really, really good at doing reviews and testing.
-But that's, you know, it's it's it's kind of I mean, personally, I find a lot of joy in being in an office environment and seeing people and talking to people and seeing people face to face.
+But that's, you know, it's kind of I mean, personally, I find a lot of joy in being in an office environment and seeing people and talking to people and seeing people face to face.
 And you get zero of that because you get it a few times a year when the core devs, some of them meet.
 But for me, it's very isolating and very difficult.